reflectoring/reflectoring.github.io/content/blog/2023/2024-03-15-getting-started-with-spring-security-and-jwt.md

 ### Parsing JWT Token
 Now that we have created the JWT, let's look at how to parse the token to extract the claims.
-We can ony parse the token if we know the secret key that was used to create the JWT in the first place.
+We can only parse the token if we know the secret key that was used to create the JWT in the first place.
 The below code can be used to achieve this:
 ````java
 public static Jws<Claims> parseJwt(String jwtString) {